 In 1974 Makron Oy was established by well-known Finnish entrepreneur Jalo Paananen.
 From the start, there were no industry limits – Makron didn’t turn down anyone who asked for production machinery.

-In 1972-1990 Makron developed its machinery technologies for manufacturing sports equipment (cross-country skis and hockey sticks), polyurethane refrigeration panels, prefabricated houses, log houses and cellulose insulation.
-The technologies were developed in close collaboration with Finnish customers and exported to to Russia, North America, the Nordics and Europe.
+In 1974–1990 Makron developed its machinery technologies for manufacturing sports equipment (cross-country skis and hockey sticks), polyurethane refrigeration panels, prefabricated houses, log houses and recycled cellulose insulation.
+The technologies were developed in close collaboration with Finnish customers and exported to Russia, North America, the Nordics and Europe.

 The era of bilateral trade between Finland and the Soviet Union was prosperous for Makron in 1980–1990.
 There was a strong market for all developed technologies in the east.
 Contract manufacturing for Finnish machinery technology companies like Valmet and Acotec was also started at the time.
 The USSR collapsed in 1990 and the beginning of the 90’s was a difficult time for Makron as well as for many Finnish companies.